samuelludwig/c-notes-and-excercises/notes_on_pointers_and_strings.md

 char chararray[64];
 ```
 - ^this^ initializes an array of characters, 64 spaces wide, each element is currently just garbage data until changed

+- more explicitly, this tells the computer "clear out a block of memory 64 places wide, I'm going to put an array there, and I will use `chararray` to refer to the address of the first element in that array"

 - assume that the first byte of the character array is located at memory address 4000